AlexJonker/miata-dash/README.md

 - The current repo is only for the install scripts and buildroot for creating the pi image.

 ### In the modules folder are git submodules to other repos explained below:
-- buildroot - This is the buildroot repo, used to create the pi images.
 - aasdk/openauto - These are forks from f1xpl's openauto and aasdk.
 These are for the android auto integration.
 - dash - This is the rust-based dashboard shell.
 So the bottom bar and menus.